kennyfraser/wp-sync-test/_pages/step-2-cluster-prerequisites.md

                 ExecStart=
                 ExecStart=/usr/bin/docker daemon --storage-driver=overlay -H fd://
                 EOF

+        2. Install the Docker engine:

-                sudo yum install -y docker-engine
+                $ sudo yum install -y docker-engine

+        3. Start the Docker daemon:

-                sudo systemctl start docker
+                $ sudo systemctl start docker
-                sudo systemctl enable docker

-    *   Enable the Docker service:
+        4. Enable the Docker service:

-            $ sudo systemctl enable docker.service
+                $ sudo systemctl enable docker

         *   If you are using Docker as a non-root user, you must add your user to the "docker" group:

                 $ sudo usermod -aG docker <user>

         *   You can test that your Docker build is properly installed with these commands:

                 $ sudo service docker start
                 $ sudo docker ps

     *   If you are using Docker Containerizer, you must have network access to a public Docker repository from the agent nodes or to an internal Docker registry.